 Problems with lintels are often noticed when hardwood windows are being replaced, usually with new uPVC windows.
 Before installing new windows, contractors should check the condition of the lintels.
 Evidence of cracks at this stage is obviously a concern for the homeowner.
-In these instances the lintel will need to be reinforced (or replaced) before the windows can be removed and new ones installed.
+In these instances the lintel will need to be reinforced (or replaced) before you remove and install new windows.

 If you are dealing with a brick flat arch lintels, you can easily carry out lintel repair with helical spiral bars.
-These stainless steel bars are bonded into slots above an existing lintel, imparting load-bearing strength and providing a highly effective repair with minimum disruption.
+These stainless steel bars are bonded into slots above an existing lintel.
+This imparts load-bearing strength and provides a highly effective repair with minimum disruption.

 Types of Lintel Repairs